stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 4. Submit modified C_i

-If participants choose to coordinate a close before submitting D_i they must take care to also modify D_i such that it contains the new C_i's hash is included in the new D_i's `extraSigners` or to keep a copy of the old C_i's signatures required to satisfy D_i's `extraSigners` precondition.
+If participants choose to coordinate a close before submitting D_i they must take care that the new C_i's hash is included in the D_i's `extraSigners`, or keep a copy of the old C_i's signature required to satisfy D_i's `extraSigners` precondition.

 #### Uncoordinated Close